USA and Canada

 In 2013, the Council of Ministers approved the mandate for the European Commission to launch negotiations on the Transatlantic Trade and Investment Partnership (TTIP).
 This will be the most wide-ranging and largest Free Trade Agreement ever to be negotiated by the European Commission on behalf of the European Union in its 60-plus-year history.
 The ICT sector plays an important role, as over half the bilateral EU-US trade depends on the Internet, and the sector brings about jobs and innovation.

-The Comprehensive Economic and Trade Agreement (CETA) was adopted by the Council and signed at the EU-Canada Summit on 30 October 2016.
+A Comprehensive Economic and Trade Agreement (CETA) was adopted by the Council and signed at the EU-Canada Summit on 30 October 2016.
+Provisional application of CETA started on 21 September 2017 and the emphasis now is placed on delivering its promised results and on the commitments undertaken during its ratification for future work.

 EU-CANADA S&T cooperation agreements